SuspiciousLookingOwl/gin-rest-starter/README.md

 1. Copy `.env.example` to `.env` and modify the env value as needed
 2. `go mod download` to install all required dependencies
-3. `air -d .air.toml`: start a dev server with hot reload (auto updates swagger)
+3. `air .air.toml`: start a dev server with hot reload (auto updates swagger)
 4. `go test -v ./...`: run all tests on all packages

 **Note:** set `GO_ENV` to `production` to run Gin app in release mode